DTJF/fbdoc/src/doc/Examples.md

    The first command generates a lot of Doxygen messages (depending on the settings in *Doxyfile*).
 It should end with message '`*** Doxygen has finished`'.
-The second command makes fb-doc run in \ref SubSecOptSyntaxMode and repair the listing sections in the Doxygen output files.
+The second command makes fb-doc run in \ref SubSecOptSyntax and repair the listing sections in the Doxygen output files.
 After all you should have a new folder *html* (in the folder *doc*) containing your personal version of this documentation.
 Test it by loading `..doc/html/index.html` in to your